Bereky/mern-ecommerce/README.md

 ## Dependencies

-- Nodejs - The runtime environmet of the application
+- Nodejs - The runtime environment of the application
 - Reactjs - Component based UI library
 - MongoDB - NoSQL database
 - Expressjs - Framework to handle routes and requests